CarlHalstead/TornCityAPISharp/README.md

 - JSON.Net installed in your project
 - Import the TornCityAPISharp namespace

+## VS Install:

+- Right-click on your project on the right hand side
+- Go to Add -> Reference -> Browse -> Find the TornCityAPISharp.dll -> OK
+- Add the TornCityAPISharp namespace to the top of your project ('using TornCityAPISharp')

 ## Example Code
 ```
 // Immediately set the API key within the wrapper